Poznań Wschód railway station

 Poznań Wschód railway station (Poznań East) is a railway station serving the north east of the city of Poznań, in the Greater Poland Voivodeship, Poland.
 The station is located at the junction of the Warsaw–Kunowice railway, Poznań–Skandawa railway and Poznań–Bydgoszcz railway.
-The train services are operated by Przewozy Regionalne and Koleje Wielkopolskie.
+The train services are operated by Polregio and Greater Poland Railways.

 History

 The station used to be known as Poznań Główna after the neighbourhood it lies in, however this caused confusion with the similarly named Poznań Główny railway station, the main station of the city.
 The station was therefore renamed Poznań Wschodni and later changed to its current name of Poznań Wschod.

 Train services

 The station is served by the following service(s):